socrata/arcs/README.md

 The CrowdFlower UI is pretty self-explanatory.
 Creating new jobs can be done from the UI by clicking on an existing job, and electing to copy that job with *gold units* only.
-As a general rule, the number of gold units should probably be greater than or equal to 10% of the total number of rows in a job.
+As a rule of thumb, the number of gold units should probably be greater than or equal to 10% of the total number of rows in a job.
 Additionally, it's a good idea to add to this set regularly to ensure that workers are not being exposed to the same questions over and over again.